axushgp/ASL-G6/README.md

 ### Ashutosh: **

 #### Setting up pipelines, Wells, and Handpumps are well known solutions but the truth now is that none of them are benefiting in real world.
-With the increase in Global Warming, the quality of rain and soil is deteriorating at a high level which NONE of us seems to be concerned of.
-We need to innovate greater solutions to deal with this concerned issue
+With the increase in Global Warming, the quality of rain and soil is deteriorating at a high level due to which health issues are becoming a common everyday household issue - which NONE of us seems to be concerned of.
+We need to innovate innovative solutions to deal with this concerned issue.

 ### Ashutosh: **